Tensor-train methods for sequential state and parameter learning in state-space models: Numerical results

 \section{Numerical results}

-We provide several numerical examples to demonstrate the efficiency of our proposed method.
-These include a linear Kalman filter controlled by unknown parameters, in which the posterior density of the parameters has an analytical form; a stochastic volatility model (cf. Example~\ref{eg:sv}) commonly used in the literature for benchmarking sequential algorithms; and a dynamical system modelling the interaction of a predator-prey system.
-We also compare our method to SMC$^2$.
-For all the numerical examples reported here, we compute the $25\%, 50\%, 75\%$ quantiles of the effective sample sizes using $40$ repeated experiments.
+We provide several numerical examples to demonstrate the efficiency of our TT-based methods.
+These include a linear Kalman filter controlled by unknown parameters, in which the posterior density of the parameters has an analytical form; a stochastic volatility model (cf. Example~\ref{eg:sv}) commonly used in the literature for benchmarking sequential algorithms; a high-dimensional compartmental susceptible-infectious-removed model following the Austrian state adjacency map; and a dynamical system modelling the interaction of a predator-prey system.
+We also compare our method to SMC$^2$ when it is applicable.
+For all the numerical examples reported here, we compute the $25\%, 50\%, 75\%$ quantiles of the effective sample sizes using $40$ repeated experiments from smoothing samples obtained in Alg.~\ref{alg:stt_smooth}.